saasbook/esaas-engagements/README.md

 The main models are:

-* App: a deployable Web app.
+* App: a deployable Web app, i.e. a student project.
 An app's status may be:
-  * `inactive`: not deployed, and/or customer not actively using;
+  * `dead`: not deployed, and/or customer not actively using;  dormant
-  dormant
-  * `development`: in active development, whether or not deployed in production
+  * `development`: in active development (a team is working on it right now), whether or not deployed in production
+  * In use: in production use at a customer site; customer has not expressed interest in further improvements
-  * `maintenance`: deployed in production, not currently in active development
+  * In use and wants improvements: In production, and customer is interested in further development
+  * Inactive but wants improvement: An app whose current state isn't functional enough for customer to use yet, but customer is interested in further development to make app useful
+  * Pending: a customer has suggested an app they want built or improved, but a coach/instructor hasn't yet vetted whether it's a good fit for some student team
 * Org: a customer organization for whom the app was developed
 * User: various subcategories, including developer (e.g. student), coach (mentor, GSI), customer contact.
 Also a principal for authentication,